 - Design focus.
 Experience design makes you thoroughly think through your design ideas, identify core design goals for a product, and utilize research data when making important design decisions.
 This allows you to create designs that are both beautiful and functional.

 - Communication.
 Design is a team sport.
 Collaboration with other team members is an excellent opportunity to learn from them, and this will inevitably make you a much stronger designer.

 - Validation.
 Designers form a hypothesis on how to solve a problem.
 But the hypothesis should always be validated before the team will invest time in creating a solution based on it.
 Testing with potential or existing users helps UX designers understand whether or not a design outcome satisfies the intended goal.
 Testing, as a natural part of the design process, also allows designers to understand interaction patterns (e.g. where users get confused, or what delights them) and use this knowledge when crafting design.

 - Prototyping.
 Learning UX design also includes getting hands-on prototyping skills.
 Prototyping is an extremely important part of a UX designer’s skill set; it allows designers to turn their ideas into something that other people can consume easily.
 Good prototyping skills enable designers to communicate design ideas better and get buy-in from stakeholders much easier.
 With the right software, it’s possible to create a prototype that feels almost indistinguishable from a real product.

 2. Make people’s lives better

 Perhaps the most important thing about user experience design is its user-centric approach — it puts the people at the heart of the design process.
 User research and usability testing are the most important parts of a UX designer’s job.
-Research and testing allow UX designers to turn empathy-based concepts (such as user thoughts, feelings, and frustrations) into project requirements (information that the team members can use to build a product).
+Research and testing allow UX designers to turn empathy-based concepts (such as user thoughts, feelings, and frustrations) and empathy maps into project requirements (information that the team members can use to build a product).